Carbon Monoxide Safety For Your Home

-Carbon Monoxide produced by gas appliances is probably the biggest danger to us which is why a carbon monoxide detector is essential.
+Carbon Monoxide produced by gas appliances is probably the biggest danger to us which is why a co detector is essential.
 When a gas appliance burns it produces products of combustion.
 When it is burning correctly the appliance we have what is called complete combustion which produces carbon dioxide or Co2, oxygen and energy.
 When there is a problem with the appliance, we have incomplete combustion and this will produce carbon monoxide and oxygen and is something a CO alarm will recognise and sound an alarm to you.

 An appliance will produce this incomplete combustion when its has either been fitted incorrectly, poorly repaired/ maintained or when vents, chimneys or flues are blocked or partially blocked which effects the air ratios or the path of the products of combustion.
 This is why it is vital to have your appliance serviced regularly by a qualified, registered engineer with a name you can trust.
 Have a quick look at your appliance to see if you can see a yellow/ orange flame instead of blue or sooty build ups on or around the appliance.
 These can be a tell tale sign of an appliance burning incorrectly.

 There are afew varieties of detectors available.
 Probably the cheapest, but perhaps the least effective is the patch or pad.
 This variety does not sound an alarm but changes colour from a beige colour to black when it detects carbon monoxide.
 They have the advantage of being cheap but, as has been mentioned previously, it only takes a small build up of carbon monoxide to be fatal so these types of detectors need to be constantly monitored which could easily be forgotten.
 They should also be replaced within 6 months and therefore end up costing more in the long run than paying for an alarmed detector from the start.